MLH-Fellowship/how-to-ask-for-help/README.md

 - What has happened (wrongly) instead?
 (I get `ENOENT`)
 - What environment are you using?
 (I am on Mac Catalina with Node v12)
 - What did you try to find the cause?
 (I already tried deleting the `node_modules` folder and reinstalling.)
 - Are there error message or log files?
-(The error message is `ENOENT`)
+(Here is a copy of my logs from when I run `npm install`)
 - Has it ever worked?
 What did you change?
 (I just pulled the latest changes.
 It worked before that.)

 If all this information is included then you will have a high chance of getting a useful reply.